LGBTQ rights in Virginia: 21-member LGBTIQ+ advisory panel

 In March 2021, a bill was signed into law by the Virginia Governor Ralph Northam that will establish a 21-member LGBTIQ+ advisory panel from July 1.

 Don't Say Gay law discovered

-In August 2022, it was recently discovered that Virginia "accidentally implemented" a Don't Say Gay law (similar to Florida) – only because of an archaic legal explicit backdated reference, that defines homosexuality as inherently sexual conduct (listed within the Code of Virginia).
+In August 2022, it was discovered that Virginia "accidentally implemented" a Don't Say Gay law (similar to Florida) – only because of an archaic legal explicit backdated reference, that defines homosexuality as inherently sexual conduct (listed within the Code of Virginia).
 Schools are legally prohibited from accessing explicit sexual conduct materials within the classroom as a criminal offence since July 1, 2022 within Virginia, under a bill signed into law by the Governor of Virginia.

 Major political party platforms

 The Democratic Party of Virginia platform follows the platform of the Democratic National Committee.

 The Virginia Republican Party follows the Virginia Republican Creed, which does not explicitly address LGBT rights.
 The creed simply states, "That all individuals are entitled to equal rights, justice, and opportunities and should assume their responsibilities as citizens in a free society."